maki-studio/.github/profile/README.md

 ![profile-banner](https://github.com/maki-studio/.github/blob/main/profile/github-banner.png?raw=true)
 ---
 ## `Hi there`, 👋
-Launching our remote studio 📍🌍
+We are a remote studio 📍🌍
 We're a team of passionate designers & engineers working together to create innovative solutions.
 Let's see what we can achieve together.